tmont/leaf/README.md

 */
 ```

+### `required` and `optional`
+All of a property's validators are run during validation unless explicitly stated
+as `optional`.
+In effect, the `required` validator is implicit, but
+it's use is recommended so that the correct error message is
+delivered to the user.

+So, if you want to set up validation on a property, but you only want it
+the validators to be run if the value is actually given, you would use
+the `optional` validator.

 ### Validators
 There are a bunch of built-in validators that will cover most simple cases.
 You can of course build your own.